By: Monica Hoss

 3. Track Your Moods to Understand Emotional Patterns

 Just as Galileo repeated experiments to confirm his observations, you can track your moods to reveal hidden emotional patterns.
-Journaling or using a mood-tracking app can help you notice triggers, cycles, and moments of joy or stress.
+Journaling can help you notice triggers, cycles, and moments of joy or stress.
 These insights allow you to improve your overall wellbeing.

 4. Pause Before Reacting to Build Emotional Awareness

 Between stimulus and response lies a moment of choice.
 Mindful observation of your triggers gives you the space to respond thoughtfully rather than react impulsively.
-Practicing this pause can reduce conflict, lower anxiety, and strengthen emotional regulation—key components of mental health and wellbeing.
+Practicing this pause will reduce conflict, lower anxiety, and strengthen emotional regulation, and improve wellbeing.

 5. Practice Gratitude and Wonder to Enhance Wellbeing

 Galileo found wonder in falling objects; we can find it in everyday life.
 Gratitude is not about ignoring difficulties, but balancing awareness of challenges with noticing what sustains and uplifts us.
-By observing small positive moments—like a kind gesture, a comforting meal, or nature—you can strengthen resilience and improve mental health.
+By observing small positive moments such as a kind gesture, a comforting meal, or nature you can strengthen resilience and improve mental health.

 6. Reflect on Discomfort as Data, Not Defeat